Zip's Mailbox Club › The Wonder Library

 Letter-based story subscriptions mail children a new chapter each month.
 With Zip's Mailbox Club, a friendly postage-stamp character writes personalized letters carrying a year-long mystery, collectible cards, and activities - and remembers what your child writes back.

 Yes - often dramatically.
 Reluctant readers will push through every word of a letter about themselves.
-Age-banded writing (read-aloud for under 4, early-reader for 4-6, chapter-style for 7+) meets each child exactly where they are.
+Age-matched writing can move from a read-aloud format to richer stories for confident readers, meeting each child where they are.

 Ages 3-12.
 Younger kids experience them as read-aloud rituals with a grown-up; independent readers follow the mystery, collect the characters, and write back on their own.